AthenaModel/athena/README.md

 athena
 ======

 Athena Regional Stability Simulation.
 Athena is a decision support model of political, economic, and military actors and the effects of their operations on the civilian population of a war-torn region.
-See [Documentation Tree](http://htmlpreview.github.io/?https://github.com/AthenaModel/athena/blob/master/docs/developer.html) for more information.
+See the Athena [Documentation Tree](http://htmlpreview.github.io/?https://github.com/AthenaModel/athena/blob/master/docs/developer.html) for more information.

 ## License